End of support for Selenium IDE in Firefox 55+. What can you do about it?September 14, 2017

 While these may sound great, there is an unpleasant side effect.
 Moving to WebExtensions means that all .xpi-based extensions lose compatibility with Mozilla’s browser starting from version 55.
 Being an .xpi-based Firefox extension, Selenium IDE would have to be rebuilt to retain compatibility with the browser.
 This brings us to Reason #2.

 Reason 2.
-There’s an obvious lack of developer interest in Selenium IDE
+Developers show no interest in maintaining Selenium IDE in Firefox

 Okay, the support of Selenium IDE in Firefox is a matter of rewriting the plugin, but how can this be a problem?
 Isn’t there a huge developer community behind Selenium?
 Sadly, everything is not that simple.
 While there certainly are many contributors backing up Selenium WebDriver, the situation is different for Selenium IDE.